markope/crossbarwww/website/crossbario/iotcookbook/Arduino-Yun-Expanding-Disk-Space.md

 uci set fstab.@mount[0].options=rw,sync,noatime,nodiratime
 uci commit
 ```
-* reboot the Yun

-After rebooting, this is what the filesystems looks like with SD card expanding (using a 1GB SD card):
+The reboot the Yun.
+After rebooting, this is what the filesystems looks (using a 1GB SD card):

 ```shell
 root@Arduino:~# df -h